rynaardb/rynaardb.github.io_BK/_posts/2019-03-23-swift-objective-c-documentation-with-jazzy.md

 }
 ```

-> 💡 You can use the ⌥ (option) + ⌘ (command) + / while on the line of a class, struct, function, etc. to automatically add the documentation for you.
+> NOTE: You can also use the ⌥ (option) + ⌘ (command) + / keyboard shortcut while on the line of a class, struct, function, etc. to automatically add the code documentation for you.

 Swift and Objective-C documentation is written in markdown but also supports a number of special keywords, some of which includes: